-DISTRICT SCHOOL BOARD DATE: September 2019 PROJECT: (Project name, Letter of Transmittal, etc.) New Stittsville Secondary School Study - Approval of Timeline and Consultation Plan CONTACT / PROJECT LEAD (Name, telephone, email): Michael Carson, Chief Financial Officer, (613) 596-8211 ext.
+September 2019 PROJECT: Project name, Letter of Fransmittal, etc.) New Stittsville Secondary School Study - Approval of Timeline and Consultation Plan CONTACT / PROJECT LEAD Name, telephone, email): Michael Carson, Chief Financial Officer, (613) 596-8211 ext.
 8881, Michael.Carson@ocdsb.ca WHAT?
-1. WHAT IS THE PURPOSE OF THE CONSULTATION?
-(Describe project scope, nature of consultation, decision to be made, and any relevant information) The scope of the consultation includes six elementary and three secondary schools; A. Lorne Cassidy ES, Stittsville PS, Goulbourn MS, South Carleton HS, Glen Cairn PS, AY Jackson SS, Castlefrank ES, Katimavik ES, and Earl of March SS.
-The consultation process will serve to implement recommendations regarding the attendance boundary, program, and opening grade structure for the new grade 7 to 12 secondary school.
-Those changes may result in associated revisions to some area schools not directly impacted by the new school opening.
-WHY?
-WHY ARE YOU CONSULTING?
-(Check all that apply) √ √ To seek advice, informed opinion or input for consideration prior to decision-making?
-To share information and/or create awareness about a subject/potential recommendations/decision yet to be made?
-To share information and awareness about a subject/recommendation/decision that has been made?
+(Describe project scope, nature The scope of the consultation include lackson SS, Castlefrank ES, Katimo The consultation process will serve OF THE CONSULTATION? e of consultation, decision to be made, and any relevant information) des six elementary and three secondary schools; A. Lorne Cassidy ES, Stittsville PS, Goulbourn MS, South Carleton HS, Glen Cairn PS, AY avik ES, and Earl of March SS. to implement recommendations regarding the attendance boundary, program, and opening grade structure for the new grade 7 to 12 secondary in associated revisions to some area schools not directly impacted by the new school opening.
+WHY? $$ To seek advice, informed $$ To share information and JTING?
+(Check all that apply) opinion or input for consideration prior to decision-making? /or create awareness about a subject/potential recommendations/decision yet to be made?
+To share information and Other?
+(Please explain) awareness about a subject/recommendation/decision that has been made?
 Other?
-(Please explain) 3.
-HOW DOES THIS CONSULTATION LINK TO THE OCDSB STRATEGIC PLAN, DISTRICT IMPROVEMENT PLAN, BUDGET, ANNUAL DISTRICT GOALS AND OBJECTIVES AND/OR RELEVANT MINISTRY / OCDSB POLICIES OR PROCEDURES (if applicable)?
-The consultation will seek to recommend a plan to implement an opening grade structure, program, and attendance boundary for the new school.
-To minimize disruption to families and students it will also likely recommend the phasing of some of the recommended changes.
-The process will strive to make effective use of District facilities, improve student access to viable programming and appropriate instructional resources.
-As well, there is the overriding goal of improving student achievement through the provision of strong educational programming in safe, healthy, secure and accessible learning environments.
+(Please explain) Other?
+(Please explain) HOW DOES THIS CONSU GOALS AND OBJECTIVE The consultation will seek to recommunity